 Dedicated to advancing healthcare management excellence, Rob is a Fellow of the American College of Healthcare Executives, an international professional society of healthcare executives who lead hospitals, healthcare systems, and other healthcare organizations.

-Rob was selected to the 2020 Southern California Super Lawyers list for the third consecutive year.
+Rob has been selected to the Southern California Super Lawyers list every year since 2018.

 Life Outside the Firm